Mark Lamb (sheriff): Early life, education, and career

+Sheriff of Pinal County (2017–2024)

+In 2017, Lamb was elected to succeed Paul Babeu as Pinal County sheriff.

 Prior to its cancellation in 2020, Lamb frequently appeared on the TV series Live PD.
 Lamb also hosted Live PD: Wanted, a spinoff show.
 In 2019, he also featured in Season 5 of 60 Days In, in which seven volunteers went undercover in the Pinal County Jail for 60 days to collect insight into jail operations.
 Lamb frequently appears on Fox News and Newsmax TV.

+Pinal County Sheriff Mark Lamb speaking with attendees at an event for Jason Beck at TYR Tactical in Peoria, Arizona.

-In November 2019, Lamb called for increased security along the Mexico–United States border to combat drug cartels from harming U.S. National Parks.
+In November 2019, Lamb called for increased security along the Mexico–United States border to combat drug cartels from harming U.S. national parks.

 In May 2020, Lamb stated he would not enforce a stay-at-home order during the COVID-19 pandemic on the basis that he believed it was unconstitutional.
 In June 2020, he tested positive for COVID-19 a week before his scheduled appearance at the White House for Donald Trump's signing of executive order 13925.

 In July 2020, in response to the protests following the murder of George Floyd, Lamb announced his intention to form a civilian posse of non-felon volunteers with four hours of training in legal guidelines and basic police tactics.
 No protests occurred in Pinal County in summer 2020.

 In 2018, Lamb established the American Sheriff Foundation, a charity.
 In August 2020, The Arizona Republic reported that the charity had raised more than $50,000 but left at least $18,000 unaccounted for and filed largely blank tax filings.

-In 2020, Lamb spoke at a convention of the Constitutional Sheriffs and Peace Officers Association, an organization that holds the fringe legal theory that sheriffs are the supreme legal authority in the United States and are not required to enforce laws they believe to be unconstitutional.
-He has also appeared alongside the Federation for American Immigration Reform.
+In 2024, the nonprofit lost its status and was dissolved after Lamb admitted to failing to follow Arizona laws that required disclosure of his past bankruptcy and not filing required reports, which was revealed when Open Records Requests filed by American Oversight went unfulfilled.